fardeen9983/TinyModeUnity/Tiny.md

 1. Now lets create a sytem for spawing food for the snake

     1. Create a filed to keep in track of a single Food entity.
 So that only one remains on the screen at a time.
+    1. Create a FoodGroup to hold the Food Entity with the Ball sprite
+    1. Create a Spawn mehtod requiring a reference to the world and Entity group we want to spawn it in.
+    1.

 ## Platformer Tiny Project
 ### Steps